16 Most Unique and Crazy Things to Do in Berlin, Germany

 Clarchens Ballhaus is designed to allow guests to relive the olden days filled with traditional European culture.

-Established in 1913, this venue is a dance hall with a restaurant in the center of Berlin.
+Established in 1913, this venue is a dance hall with a restaurant in the center.
 The revitalized center has an in-house band that creates a nostalgic feeling and spacious dance rooms.

 It is a romantic spot, and you can have dinner in the restaurant downstairs before or after visiting the dance hall.

-I recommend getting the Berlin Welcome Card for a 25 to 50% discount at many attractions, tours, and restaurants.
+I recommend getting the Berlin Welcome Card, which offers a 25% to 50% discount at many attractions, tours, and restaurants.
 The card also includes public transportation.

 Frequently Asked Questions